 More information: A desktop environment provides a visual interface (GUI) similar to your own computer for accessing M3, rather than using a command line interface.
 It is designed to be comfortable and allow you to run visual and interactive applications.

 How do I access GPUs with a desktop?
 When starting a desktop session, you will be asked to select which GPU you want to use, and your desktop will start once the resources are available.
-The K1, P4, and K80 GPUs are exclusively available when using a desktop session; a P4 is usually the optimal choice due to high availability.
+The K1, P4, and K80 GPUs are exclusively available when using a desktop session; T4 and A40 GPUs are also available via the command line.
+A P4 is usually the optimal choice of desktop due to high availability.
 More information about desktops is available at Connecting to M3 via the Strudel Desktop.

 When should I use this?
 You might want to run a job interactively if you need to work on a compute node directly in real time.
 For example, if you wanted to use a V100 GPU to test commands before putting them in a job submission script.
 You will likely have to wait for access to a GPU with smux.